 How Can Christians Care for God’s Creation?

-by Tulio Huggins
+Tulio Huggins • 6 minutes

 The summer before my senior year of college, I traveled from New Hampshire to Oklahoma for an internship.
 The weather in Oklahoma took time to get used to.
 From the heat to the red dirt on the sides of the road, to hearing the sound of tornado sirens at noon every Saturday, it was a wild transition from the weather of New England.
 I found out that flash floods actually exist—and that they’re pretty scary!
 The intensity and beauty of God’s creation stood out in a new way.